invcble/NoMoreBorder/README.md

 ### Compiling your own

-You can compile your own exe, I used pyinstaller.
+You can run it as a python script or compile your own exe, I used pyinstaller.
 Ensure you have Python installed on your system along with the necessary packages: `customtkinter`, `pywin32`, and `pyinstaller`.
 These can be installed using pip:

 ```bash
 pip install customtkinter pywin32 pyinstaller